MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

-- **Security setting in the Microsoft Edge management service.** The Microsoft Edge management service givesd admins a dedicated experience to manage specific settings that help improve the security posture of their managed browser instances.
+- **Security setting in the Microsoft Edge management service.** The Microsoft Edge management service gives admins a dedicated experience to manage specific settings that help improve the security posture of their managed browser instances.

 ## Version 128.0.2739.42: August 22, 2024